Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 :::

 ### Lifespan Settings
-You can set a start date, due date, and expiry date for the task based on either a predefined value or a variable (e.g. `respond by` or `fix by`) from the parent request.
+You can set a start date, due date, and expiry date for the task based on either a predefined value or a date variable.

+* **Start**.
+When the assignee needs to start the task.
+* **Due**.
+When the assignee needs to complete the task.
+* **Expires After.**.
+If the task has not been completed before the expiry time, the [outcome](/esp-config/automation/human-task#outcomes) of the task will be set to Expired and the task canceled.
+A [Decision node](/esp-config/automation/decision) will commonly follow a task that has an expiry outcome set, allowing branching based on the task expiring rather than an outcome being selected.

-* **Start**, **Due**, and **Expires After.** Configure each of these settings to your chosen number of days, hours, and minutes after the creation of the task.
-Or, you can base the lifespan on a variable such as `log date`, `resolve by`, or `fix by`.
-If using the variable option, you must precede the node with a Hornbill Automation node with these settings:
+Configure each of these settings to your chosen number of days, hours, and minutes after the creation of the task.
+Or, you can base the lifespan on a date variable that contains a specific date.
-    * Entity: Request
-    * Type: Get Request Information
-    * Task: Request Details

-#### About the *Expires After* setting
-Expiry is a valid outcome for a human task, and setting a value here allows for --- via a Decision node following the task --- branching based on the task expiring rather than an outcome being selected.

 ::: tip
 Variables used for lifespan settings must be in the ISO date/time format, for example 2021-11-26T11:30:00.000Z.
 Values from a date/time picker will be in this format, but values from a date picker will not.